ChristiaanHuisman/BusinessVerification_Service/README.md

 # Business Verification Service
 This C# ASP.NET Core Web API is my contribution to an education group project.
-It makes use of xUnit Test, NuGet Packages, Firebase tools, MailerSend and Docker.
+It makes use of xUnit Test, NuGet Packages, Firebase tools, Docker, GitHub Actions and verification emails.
 The main focus of the project is a mobile app made with Flutter/Dart.
 It uses Firebase and a few services writen in C#, Java and Python as its backend, and Firestore as its database.
-I also did the integration of this service with the Flutter app and Firebase.
+I also did the integration of this service with the Flutter app and Firebase and I deployed it to Cloud Run.
+Visual Studio and Android Studio were used to develop my contributions.

+This specific service focuses on comparing email and website address domains and then comparing those with business names to determine if the business requesting verification is a legit business.
+To do this the service receives a token from the Flutter app of the currently logged in user, with that token it authenticates that it is a valid user making the request from Firebase and retrives that user's relevant information from Firestore.
+It validates and normalizes the data and then performs the comparisons using the Nager.PublicSuffix and FuzzySharp NuGet Packages.
+After which it returns a response message to the Flutter app and writes the relevant information back into Firestore.

+Additionally the service has the functionality to send verification emails when requested with a free gmail account.
+When the verification links in these emails are clicked the service will authenticate it and wrtie the relevant information to Firestore.